BBB National Programs: History

 Zanot also excerpted a speech delivered in September 1970 by the late Victor Elting, Jr., then-chairman of the AAF, at a meeting of the Chicago Advertising Club.
 “There are ticking sounds that we hear in all the pressure groups, congressional hearings and other forums that are meeting to decide our fate.
 Let's defuse them by having the strength and courage to determine our fate for ourselves,” Elting said.
 Eight months later, on May 13, 1971, Elting announced that the AAF, 4A's, ANA, and CBBB has formed the NARC.
 NARC was charged with setting policies for the NAD and NARB.

 By 1972, the NAD had received or initiated 444 complaints and was struggling against a continuing tide of criticism.
 By 1973, though, that criticism had begun to abate.
 As Zanot reported, the organization received an “unexpected boost” when FTC Commissioner Mary Gardiner Jones, a consumer advocate, declared the system to be “a self-regulatory effort of truly historic proportions.”

 In 2012, the National Advertising Review Council (NARC), rebranded as the Advertising Self-Regulatory Council (ASRC).
 The new name and new brand were designed to offer an explicit statement about the mission and purpose of the organization—to advance the self-regulation of the advertising industry.
 In 2019, ASRC folded into BBB National Programs, a new independent non-profit organization established as a result of the restructuring of the Council of Better Business Bureaus.
 The self-regulatory programs defined on this page including NAD, NARB, CARU, DSSRC, AUTO LINE, and others are divisions of BBB National Programs.

 The International Association of Better Business Bureaus (IABBB) and BBB National Programs are two separate organizations.
 While both organizations are focused on promoting trust and ethical business practices, they operate independently of each other and have different areas of focus.

 The Advertising Self-Regulatory Council (ASRC) was the American advertising industry's self-regulatory body until June 2019.
 As of June 2019, BBB National Programs' National Advertising Division (NAD) is the U.S. advertising industry's self-regulatory body.

+On June 15, 2021 BBB National Programs was the recipient of the Best Sectoral Initiative award for the DIrect Selling Self-Regualtory Council, an initiative developed to promote truth and transparency in the direct selling industry including effective proactive monitoring of the marketplace.

+In 2022, BBB National Programs was referenced in OECD's report Dark Commercial Patterns.